Genetic and Integrative Studies of Metabolic dysfunction associated steatotic liver disease

 Through collaborative efforts in the Genetics of Anthropometric Traits Consortium (GIANT) we have have now identified > 1000 loci that associate with body mass index

-We have made cellular and mouse models of NAFLD and obesity using lentiviruses, cas9/CRISPR technology and chemical/drug perturbations to define the mechanism of action of the genes that are implicated from GWAS analyses.
+We have made cellular and mouse models of MASLD and obesity using lentiviruses, cas9/CRISPR technology and chemical/drug perturbations to define the mechanism of action of the genes that are implicated from GWAS analyses.

 Genetics of Human Traits in Biobanks